-With The Honda Classic right around the corner, February 20-26, 2017, noteworthy golfers from around the world will head to South Florida for the 46th tournament year.
+With The Honda Classic right around the corner, noteworthy golfers from around the world will head to South Florida for the tournament.

 Holes 15, 16 and 17 comprise the Bear Trap.
 On their own, they are terrifyingly challenging, but combined, they are a menace to a great round of championship play.
 “There’s a pretty good reason they call it the Bear Trap because if it doesn’t get you one way, it’s going to get you another,” says Rory Sabbatini, 2011 winner of The Honda Classic.